Around Schoodic Peninsula

 Lee Art Glass.
 Located in the former post office in South Gouldsboro on Rte 186, the shop was started by Rod Lee back in the last century.
 The new owners use the original molds and create beautiful glass pieces in gorgeous colors and patterns.

-Winter Harbor Antiques.
+Artisans and Antiques in Winter Harbor.
 This is a group shop with antiques and works by local artists.

 Littlefield Gallery.
 Also in Winter Harbor near the Bar Harbor ferry, it has works by artists from around the country who summer in the area.